graphql-java/graphql-java/coding-guidelines.md

 Every variable and method should have a clear name.
 Single char variable names are never ok, except for index iterations.

 ### Comments
 Public APIs should be documented via JavaDoc.
 The JavaDoc should describe how and why this class/method should be used.
-It should not the details of the implementation.
+It should not specify the details of the implementation.

 Internal APIs don't have JavaDoc and in general we avoid any form of comments when possible.